isomerpages/moe-ast-elis/_podcast-series/Teaching Learning & Assessment/Multiliteracies in Teaching Grammar and Vocabulary.md

 <img src="/images/Multiliteracies%20in%20Teaching%20Grammar%20and%20Vocabulary.png"
      style="width:50%">

-<a href="https://open.spotify.com/episode/2A6JNfVlA9rMN5mlBM7MBi?go=1&sp_cid=e24597e8e622a1c8c0ffad0fc2d6676c&utm_source=embed_player_p&utm_medium=desktop">Click here to listen to the podcast</a>
+<a href="https://open.spotify.com/episode/4EpC7fBu9w3O4ekwjl5Cel?go=1&sp_cid=e24597e8e622a1c8c0ffad0fc2d6676c&utm_source=embed_player_p&utm_medium=desktop">Click here to listen to the podcast</a>

-The podcast episodes in the area of Multiliteracies offer a range of perspectives on why Multiliteracies is important for student learning, what Multiliteracies looks like in enactment and how it can be enacted in classrooms.
+In this episode, we feature Bernice Xu, who teaches English Language and Literature.
+Together with Cedric Leong, Principal Master Teacher, Bernice offers perspectives on why Multiliteracies is important for student learning and how Multiliteracies to teach grammar and vocabulary can be enacted in English Language classrooms.

-In this episode, Serene Lai, Master Teacher, discusses the place of Multiliteracies in the context of teaching writing and representing in English Language classrooms.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}